DataDog/datadog-agent/docs/cluster-agent/GETTING_STARTED.md

 datadog-cluster-agent-8568545574-x9tc9   1/1       Running   0          2h
 ```

-Then, Kubernetes events should start to flow in your Datadog account, and relevant metrics collected by your agents should be tagged with their corresponding cluster level metadata.
+Kubernetes events should start to flow in your Datadog account, and relevant metrics collected by your agents should be tagged with their corresponding cluster level metadata.

 ## Troubleshooting
 <a name="troubleshooting"></a>